Evansville, IN to St. Paul, MN Movers (NEW 2026 Costs)

 - St. Paul is considered to be less safe than Evansville with a score of 49.14 vs Evansville's 56.42.

-- Air quality in St. Paul is good, and in Evansville it's moderate.
+- Air quality in St. Paul is Good, and in Evansville it's Moderate.

 - Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Minnesota moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company's license in Minnesota, visit the state's public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to St. Paul.
+- Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to St. Paul.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 Where to live in St. Paul